Albert-0223/link-checker/README.md

 ## 🔧 What It Does

-- Reads an Excel file (`Check.xlsx`) that includes:
+- Reads an Excel file (`Invalid-link-check.xlsx`) that includes:
   - A **broken link ID** (text snippet to search for)
   - A **GitHub blob-style URL** to a file (e.g., markdown, YAML)
-- Converts the GitHub blob URL into a local file path (based on a configured local repository path)
+- Converts the GitHub blob URL into a local file path (based on a configured local repository root folder)
 - Opens the file and checks if it contains the specified text
 - Outputs a formatted Excel file with a result column:
   - ✅ **If found** → leaves the cell empty